 Would you believe me if I told you that many of the thoughts an emotionally troubled person experiences in a single day are useless garbage?
 These are the types of thoughts that are not needed (or at best unhelpful) for solving the immediate problems of everyday living, but tend to show up in the mind anyways and require strong self-awareness and skills to sort out… to manage.

 Many of these unnecessary thoughts involve concerns about past or future, tend to be skewed in particular ways, and can also lead a person to go on many other unnecessary “thought tangents”.
 All of this thinking can really be for nothing and use up precious energy, and worse yet result in doing things and experiencing many consequences such that life becomes harder to live than it was before.
 Interesting, isn’t it?

 I have posted several examples of these kinds of thoughts in the slides below.
 They are common both for people who suffer with Borderline Personality Disorder (BPD) and those who don’t.
 It just happens more to people with BPD because their emotions are so persistently strong.
 Perhaps you have experienced some of them?
-I know I have… and still to this day face the challenge of acknowledging and adjusting how I think!
+I know that I have, and still to this day face the challenge of acknowledging and adjusting how I think!

 It is important to realize that human thoughts can take on all sorts of forms: they can be extremely simple, they can be extremely complicated, or they can be somewhere in the middle.
 You will notice that the unhealthy (or “useless”) types of thoughts tend to have “biases” or “extremes’ in the ways that they are worded, and likewise do not make space for information that could help put things into different perspectives.
 Also notice how these kinds of thoughts will result in a more extreme emotional experience, just because of the way they are worded (including words like “always”, “never”, etc.).
 One of the BreakAway MHE blog articles explains more about common BPD language issues.